rangle/ngCourse2/handout/change-detection/enforcing_immutability.md

 As we can see, in the previous example we cheated a little.
 We told Angular that all of our inputs, including the `actor` object, were immutable objects, but we went ahead and updated its properties violating the immutability principle.
 As a result we ended with a sync problem between our models and our views.
 One way to enforce immutability is using the library [Immutable.js](https://facebook.github.io/immutable-js/).

-Because in javascript primitive types like `string` and `number` are immutable by definition, we should only take care of the objects we are using.
+Because in JavaScript primitive types like `string` and `number` are immutable by definition, we should only take care of the objects we are using.
 In this case, the `actor` object.

 > Here's an example comparing a mutable type like an `array` to an immutable type like a `string`: